ctu-mrs/mrs_apptainer/README.md

 ### Creating persistent overlay (preferred)

-Persistant overlay is an additional image that is dynamically loaded and _attached_ to the provided container.
+A persistent overlay is an additional image that is dynamically loaded and _attached_ to the provided container.
-This is the most straight-forware way to store changes done to the container, e.g., additional installed software and libraries.
+Using an overlay is the most straightforward way to store changes to the container, e.g., additional installed software and libraries.

 1. Create the overlay image using the provided script: [./scripts/create_overlay.sh](./scripts/create_overlay.sh) (choose the overlay size in the script)
 2. Start `wrapper.sh` with `OVERLAY=TRUE`.
 3. Run `sudo ./wrapper` to install additional stuff.
 Remember not to put stuff in `$HOME`.

 Optinally, the overlay can be embedded into the provided image by running [./scripts/embed_overlay.sh](./scripts/embed_overlay.sh).
-This might be useful, e.g., when provided the altered image to a third-party.
+Embedding an overlay might be helpful, e.g., when providing the altered image to a third party.

-### Bootstraping into a new container (preferred in later stages)
+### Bootstrapping into a new container (preferred in later stages)

-Although overlays are great, they pose disadvantages: they cannot be versioned, documented and automated.
+Although overlays are great, they pose disadvantages: they cannot be versioned, documented, and automated.
-All of that can be fixed by bootstraping the provided image into a new image using a custom Singularity recipe.
+That can be overcome by bootstrapping the provided image into a new Singularity image using a custom Singularity recipe.

 **PROS**:

-The preferred way is to bootstrap the existing container into a new contained with a custom recipe file.
+The preferred way is to bootstrap the existing container into a new container with a custom recipe file.
-This allows you to be independent on the input container, recive updates and be compatible with the provided container.
+Creating a customized image allows you to be independent on the input container, receive updates and be compatible with the provided container.

 **CONS:**

-Building new container takes longer, therefore, finding out what you need to do is tedious.
+Building a new container takes longer.
+Therefore, finding out what you need to do is tedious.
-However, finding what actions you need to can can be done by using an overlay or by modifying the container directly, see the maunal down below.
+However, finding what actions you need to take can be done by using an overlay or modifying the container directly.
+See the manual down below.

+An example recipe, that creates a new image with [Visual Studio Code]() can be found in [./recipes/05_user_modifications](./recipes/05_user_modifications).
+User modifications can also be added directly by modifying one of the main recipes.
+However, creating a custom recipe for modifying an already existing image is a more future-proof solution.

 ### Modifying an existing container (possible but not recommended)

-If you really need to change the container (even removing files), you can do that by following these steps:
+If you need to change the container (even removing files), you can do that by following these steps:

 1. convert it to the _sandbox_ container
 ```bash